micag2025/Toolkit_Google_ADK/README.md

 ## Overview

 This repository contains the full implementation for the publication **Designing a Safe Multi-Agent Developer Assistant with ADK**, published on the [Ready Tensor](https://www.readytensor.ai/) platform.

-This project is built using **Google Agent Development Kit (ADK)** with a clean multi-agent architecture,  giving an example toolkit that demonstrates how to build, orchestrate, and deploy multi-agent systems using Google’s Agent Development Kit (ADK).
-The project focuses on creating an **AI Developer Agent** capable of discovering real-time AI news, generating Python code, and integrating with developer platforms like Hugging Face and GitHub.
+The project is built using the **Google Agent Development Kit (ADK)** and provides a (multi-agent architecture, thus a ) reference **multi-agent developer intelligence toolkit** that demonstrates how to build, orchestrate, and deploy agent-based systems with strict routing and tool grounding.
+At its core, the system implements an **AI Developer Assistant** capable of: discovering and summarizing real-time AI news relevant to developers, executing Python code safely (in a sandboxed environment), explaining Python code clearly and step by step, and integrating transparently with developer platforms such as **Hugging Face** and **GitHub**

-This project implements a **RootAgent–based multi‑agent system** designed for developers.
+The architecture is centered around a **RootAgent-based design** designed for developers..
 The RootAgent never answers user queries directly.
-Instead, it **routes user input** to the most appropriate specialist agent, ensuring a clean separation of responsibilities and predictable behavior.
+Instead, it performs deterministic intent detection and **routes each request to a specialized agent**, enforcing clear separation of responsibilities,  predictable, auditable behaviorand strong safety and tooling boundaries

-The system is optimized for:

-* AI developer news discovery and summarization
-* Safe and deterministic Python code execution
-* Clear explanation of Python code
-* Transparent use of third‑party developer platforms

-An extensible toolkit that demonstrates a RootAgent-based multi-agent architecture built with the Google Agent Development Kit (ADK).
-The toolkit focuses on:

-- discovering and summarizing AI developer news
-- safely executing Python in a sandbox
-- explaining code clearly
-- integrating with developer platforms (Hugging Face, GitHub)
+This sysyem (toolkit)  is designed not only for AI developers, but also for a broader audience including Ready Tensor users,  ML Engineers and Researchers,  Backend and MLOps Engineers and Technical Writers.

+Overall, this repository serves as an **extensible ADK toolkit** illustrating how to design safe, modular, and production-oriented multi-agent systems using Google ADK.

 ---